 From the Harford County Sheriff’s Office:

-Harford County Sheriff’s deputies, have identified the victim(s) in a fatal car crash which occurred last night in Belcamp.
+Harford County Sheriff’s deputies, have identified the victim(s) in a fatal auto accidents which occurred last night in Belcamp.
 Jenna Nicole Pollock, 15, of the 400 block of Ruby Drive in Aberdeen, died at the scene of the 2 car crash, which occurred on Brass Mill Road at Mercedes Drive in Belcamp.

 Pollock was a passenger in a 2010 Nissan Versa along with Kyle Johnson, 18 of the 4200 block of Cowan Place in Belcamp, and Colin Ellison, 17, of the 200 block Halls Chance Lane, also in Belcamp.
 The Nissan collided with a 2007 Ford Explorer pick-up truck operated by Harold Blume Jr., 62, of the 1200 block of Annhurst Ct in Belcamp.